Marked statistics across the cosmic web: Environmental dependent clustering in modified gravity simulations: Environmental-dependent clustering using marked correlation functions

 \subsection{Environmental marked correlation functions.}

-We calculate marked correlation functions by dividing the galaxy samples in different environments, to discern if there us a preferred environment containing more information capable to distinguish modified gravity.
+We calculate marked correlation functions by dividing the galaxy samples in different environments, to discern if there is a preferred environment containing more information capable to distinguish modified gravity.
 We consider two scenarios: The fact that voids are predicted to be the most modified environment \citep{Clampitt_2012,Cai2015}, however with less galaxies.
 In the other hand, most of galaxies must live in filaments \citep{AragonCalvo2010}, which are more affected by MG than galaxies in nodes, either option must provide more information than galaxies in nodes.
 We also combine individual data vectors from marked correlation functions to see if the information content increases.
-We use a covariance matrix $C_{ij}$ estimated using the Jackknife resampling method.

 We display results of density and mass marked correlation functions in Figure~\ref{fig:MarkedCF_density} and Figure~\ref{fig:MarkedCF_mass} respectively.
 First, we calculate $\mathcal{M}^{\rho}$ using density as a mark $m=\rho^{0.5}$, which upweights galaxies in overdensities.
 Additionally, we separate galaxies living in individual cosmic structures (right panels), to reinforce the environmental dependency of the marked correlation function.
 We estimate values for HOD1 and HOD2 mock samples that resemble CMASS and DESI LRG galaxies.
 In general, $\mathcal{M}^{\rho}$ is able to distinguish MG in most of environments (cosmic structures) and when using all galaxies (main plot, left-hand size).
 For both samples, deviations start from the smallest $r$-bin decreasing up to distances $r < 20\ {\rm Mpc}\,h^{-1}$.
 These deviations are stronger for a DESI-like sample (HOD2) at small scales, between $1 < r/({\rm Mpc}\, h^{-1}) < 2$.
 When analysing the marked clustering of individual cosmic structures, the tendency remains the same, specially for nodes and filaments where F5 simulation shows deviations up to 20\% from GR in a similar distance range.
 For walls and voids, $\mathcal{M}^{\rho,\,{\rm F5}}$ looks closer to GR simulations with a few data points showing differences between 5-10\%.
 Similar behaviour is found when using the mass mark $m=M^{0.5}$, but slightly changing the range where the deviations of MG are present to larger scales.
 This pattern is more prominent in walls a voids, where more differences can be identified.
 In particular, $\mathcal{M}^{M}$ for walls (in HOD2; dashed line) is around 5\% for $r>3\ {\rm Mpc} h^{-1}$, feature also present in $\mathcal{M}^{M}$ for voids, where F5 deviates from GR simulations in roughly 10\% between $5 < r/({\rm Mpc}\, h^{-1}) < 30$.
 However the size of the error bars (shaded area) also increases, particularly in voids.
 The fact that signature of MG gravity are found in all cosmic structures reveals the effectiveness of marked correlation functions as a environmental test at cosmological scale.